• Free Tours

 Montjuïc Castle

 An icon of Barcelona and a great place to take a look at the city and the port.
-Not only do you have fantastic views of the whole area but there is also a pleasant walk around the perimeter of the castle.
-A great plan is to get there by metro+funicular and go down on foot by Mirador de l’Alcalde, overlooking the city.
+Not only do you have fantastic views of the whole area, but there is also a pleasant walk around the perimeter of the castle.
+A great plan is to get there by metro + funicular and go down on foot by Mirador de l’Alcalde, overlooking the city.

 Tibidabo

 The name comes from one of the temptations of Christ in the Bible.
 This time, Barcelona becomes the temptation!
-The 1905 amusement park and the Church of the Sacred Heart are both located at the top and, on a clear day, it is possible to see as far as Montserrat.
+The 1905 amusement park and the Church of the Sacred Heart are both located at the top, and, on a clear day, it is possible to see as far as Montserrat.

 Turó de la Rovira

 If you want the perfect photo of Barcelona with the Mediterranean as a backdrop, this is the place.
-The platforms to relax on are actually the remains of an anti-aircraft battery from the Spanish Civil War.
-Just try to avoid the sunset when, unfortunately in later years, the place seems to get too packed and noisy.
+The platforms to relax on are the remains of an anti-aircraft battery from the Spanish Civil War.
+Just try to avoid the sunset when, unfortunately, in later years, the place seems to get too packed and noisy.

 MNAC terraces